 GOD spirit soul body EARTH

-To illustrate what happened to Adam and Eve picture man as three circles representing the spirit, soul, and body.
-These circles are intertwined locked together and existing in both the spiritual and the physical world, with the soul on the middle.
-The spirit connected to the spiritual, and the body connected to the physical world and flesh.
+To illustrate what happened to Adam and Eve, picture man as three circles representing spirit, soul, and body.
+These circles are intertwined, locked together, and existing in both the spiritual and the physical world, with the soul in the middle between realms.
+The spirit connected to the spiritual, and the body is connected to the physical world and flesh.
 Man and woman were created to draw knowledge from spiritual and the physical and make life decisions based on their understanding of what they perceived in their heart and soul.
-Using the intellect and free will God gave them they needed to cling to the things of life from God’s Spirit and not dwell on the physical things of the earth like the forbidden fruit of the tree of knowledge.
-But man turned to the creation instead of the creator and the result was spiritual death.
-Man and woman although biologically alive were spiritually dead and alienated from God.
+Using the intellect and free human will God gave them, they needed to cling to the things of life from God’s Spirit and not dwell on the material things of the earth like the forbidden fruit of the tree of knowledge.
+But man and woman turned to the creation instead of the creator, and the result was spiritual death.
+Man and woman, although biologically alive, were spiritually dead and alienated from God.
 Their guilt and shame made them hide from God in the garden.
 Creation itself groaned and changed into a death cycle that exists to this day.
-Adam and Eve eventually died physically and returned to the dirt that they were made from.
-The earth was cursed and held in a dominion of death, and Satan became the god of this world because man gave dominion to him.
+Adam and Eve eventually died physically and returned to the dirt from which they were made.
+The earth was cursed and held in a dominion of death, and Satan became the god of this world because man gave power to him

-So the next illustration of man shows spiritual death stopping the pathway to God and making it hard for man to communicate with the Spiritual God and man’s soul was now overwhelmed with physical knowledge from his body and five senses.
+So, the next illustration of man shows spiritual death, stopping the pathway to God and making it hard for a man to communicate with the Spiritual God.
+His soul was now overwhelmed with physical knowledge from his body and five senses.
 He was now incomplete and living with an unbalanced perspective of the spiritual world and the physical world.
 He had to work by the sweat of his brow.
 The ground was cursed and would not freely yield fruit to him.
-And one day his body would return to the ground where he came from, Genesis 3:17-19.
+And one day, his body would return to the ground where he came from, Genesis 3:17-19.

 Satan became the prince of the power of the air and began working in the children of disobedience his evil nature, and man and woman became the children of wrath, Ephesians 2:2-3.
 Man’s thoughts of his heart were evil continually, Genesis 6:5.
-Man learned quickly how to steal, kill, and destroy.
+Man learned in time how to steal, kill, and destroy.
 He received his knowledge of evil.
-The first male born to Eve, Cain, killed his own brother, Able, because of jealousy.
-Man became a product of his own physical lust and desires with such evil intent that God destroyed the world and all living with a flood with only Noah and his family escaping destruction, Genesis 7:23-24.
+The first male born to Eve, Cain, killed his brother, Able, because of jealousy.
+Man and woman became a product of their own physical lust and desires with such evil intent that God destroyed the world and all living with a flood with only Noah and his family escaping destruction, Genesis 7:23-24.

 Man did not have the power to restore his spiritual relationship with God.
-And because man was spiritually dead God did not have ready access to the heart and soul of man as he did before the fall of man and woman.
+And because a man and woman were spiritually dead, God did not have ready access to the heart and soul of man as he did before the fall of man and woman.
 But God’s Spirit did not stop striving with man.
 It was conditional; any glimpse of faith and trust in the heart of man towards God was still honored by God with his blessing.
-This is why Noah, Abraham, Moses and other men are described as men who walked with God and men of faith.
-Their belief in God and willingness to do what God asks was counted to them as righteousness and God could deal with mankind through them, but so far-reaching was the sin of Adam that even these men did not go to heaven when they died, because they were spiritually dead and disconnected from the presence of God.
+For this reason, Noah, Abraham, Moses, and other men are described as men who walked with God and men of faith.
+Their belief in God and willingness to do what God asks was counted to them as righteousness.
+God could deal with humanity through them, but so far-reaching was the sin of Adam that even these men did not go to heaven when they died because they were spiritually dead and disconnected from the presents of God.

 There is much misunderstanding about the death experience.
-The bible is clear what happens to when death comes to the body.
-The Bible calls the body the house or tabernacle of the soul.
-The body without the soul is inanimate or without life, thus it decays and goes back to the ground where it came from.
-The reference to death as sleep in the Bible refers to the sleep of the body, and the hope that it will awaken to new life and be reunited with the soul and the spirit and live in the New Jerusalem with God and His Son Jesus.
+The bible is clear about what happens when death comes to the body.
+The bible calls the body the house or tabernacle of the soul.
+The body without the soul is inanimate or without life; thus, it decays and goes back to the ground from where it came.
+The reference to death as sleep in the bible refers to the sleep of the body and the hope that it will awaken to new life and be reunited with the soul and the spirit and live in the New Jerusalem with God and His Son Jesus.

-The learned men of scripture did not correct Jesus when he suggested that the personality of a man both rich and poor has a place to go when their body dies.
+The learned men of scripture did not correct Jesus when he suggested that a man’s personality, both rich and poor, has a place to go when their body dies.
 Jesus addressed his disciples and people of that time in the proper Old Testament understanding of death.
-Jesus came to change that as we will see later in his personal fulfillment of scripture.
+Jesus came to change that, as we will see later in his personal fulfillment of scripture.